JBroom86/Portfolio/README.md

     </ul>

 <h2>Installation Instructions</h2>
     <p>There aren't any specific instructions for installation for this Portfolio as it is a site that can be navigated through.
-However, there may be updates in the future and this section will be updated accordingly.</p>
+However, there may be updates in the future and this section will be updated accordingly. <em>If you would like to view the portfolio locally, please fork and clone the repository.</em></p>

 <h2>User Stories</h2>